-Some companies have managed to capture market share by introducing "lower echelon" brands without damaging their luxury brands.
-Johnnie Walker is an example.
+Some companies, such as Johnnie Walker, have managed to capture market share by introducing "lower echelon" brands without damaging their luxury brands.
 The company's whiskeys come in bottles with red, green, blue, black, and gold labels.
 The blue label is the company's best product.
-Every blue-label bottle has a serial number and is sold in a silk-lined box, accompanied by a certificate of authenticity."Johnnie Walker," http://en.wikipedia.org/wiki/Johnnie Walker (accessed October 14, 2009).
+Every blue-label bottle has a serial number and is sold in a silk-lined box, accompanied by a certificate of authenticity."Johnnie Walker," http://en.wikipedia.org/wiki/Johnnie_Walker (accessed October 14, 2009).